Follow the links below to view each part of the Central Highlands Regional Council Planning Scheme 2016.

 Planning scheme users are encouraged to regularly check for such amendments.
 Each time an amendment is adopted a superseded planning scheme is created.

-The Central Highlands Regional Council has commenced undertaking/completed the following amendments in accordance with the applicable statutory instrument.
+The Central Highlands Regional Council is undertaking or has completed the following amendments in accordance with the applicable statutory instrument.

 |1||Administrative||Correcting mapping errors which are in conflict with the Ministerial approval of the planning scheme.||Completed.
 Amendment commenced 23 September 2016.|